cbrun/cbrun.github.io/_posts/2007-01-01-Twitter-Archive-all.md

 ----

-> RT @Obeo_Corp: 🎙 What Obeo is about, how we work, what we do for our clients, users, what we want to achieve in the next years: all you sha…
+> RT [Obeo](https://www.obeosoft.com/): 🎙 What Obeo is about, how we work, what we do for our clients, users, what we want to achieve in the next years: all you sha…

 <img src="{{ site.url }}/media/tweet.ico" width="12" /> [Thu Nov 19 17:44:30 +0000 2020](https://twitter.com/bruncedric/status/1329480685392957444)